-It’s also a useful tool for fire drills in large companies that need to account for hundreds of people in the same location.
-You can register for early access of Safety Check right here.
+It's also a useful tool for fire drills in large companies that need to account for hundreds of people in the same location.
+You can register for early access to Safety Check here.

 7. Dealing with leave requests

-Managing all the holiday requests that come their way can be a challenge for HR teams.
+Managing all of the holiday requests that come their way can be a challenge for HR teams.

 Workplace integrations with the likes of Kronos can make booking time off much simpler for employees and reduces the admin burden on your HR team.
 Using a virtual assistant bot, managers can review, approve or decline time-off requests and make a painful process simple.